Babatngon: Economy

+Elected Officials

 Tourism

 Babatngon is known for Busay Falls, a three-tiered cataract which is an attraction for picnickers who flock to Babatngon during the summer months.
 A massive bowl of solid, moss-covered rock catches the cool waters of the third fall.

 Infrastructure

 There are 11 barrios linked to the town proper with "vecinal" roads.
 These are provided with artesian wells.
 Barrio Bagahupi has been made a pilot barrio in the study of schistosomiasis as the area has been suspected of being positive for the parasite.

 Although some of the buildings burned down during the war have not been reconstructed, several pre-fabricated buildings have taken care of the needs of the children.